passwordless-id/www/index.md

 **No.** Your fingerprint, face or other biometrics never leaves your device.

+### How does it work?

+It relies on a cryptographic system that uses a pair of keys.
+Upon registration, the public key is sent to the server and the private key kept on the device, protected by biometrics.
+Isolated, these keys are worthless, but in combination it can prove authenticity.

 ### Is it more secure than passwords?

 **Yes.** It is basically a two factor authentication in a single step.